-How are Moffat County commissioners' attendance records?
+How are Moffat County Commissioners' attendance records?

 “I don’t even need to go back and check the records on that,” he said.
 “At the most he’s missed maybe one meeting and if did it’s because he had a reason.
 He’s been outstanding.”

-Grobe’s participation with Moffat County Tourism Association was also rated as positive by former Executive Director Melody Villard.
+Grobe’s participation with MCTA was also rated as positive by former Executive Director Melody Villard.

 “There’s a lot of times that he maybe can’t attend and has followed up with me outside of the meeting,” she said.
 “Overall I think it’s been a positive experience.”

-As chair of the Northwest Colorado Transportation Region, Grobe has perfect attendance for the last seven meetings.
+As chair of NCTR, Grobe has perfect attendance for the last seven meetings.

 In his own evaluation, Grobe said he felt he had done an “excellent” job in keeping up with his responsibilities as commissioner and communicating with the entities to which he was assigned.